Supporting Mental Health & Wellbeing

 - Woodstock Primary School is committed to creating a happy, caring and supportive environment.
 As well as a learning environment, the school ensures there is a positive, supportive and inclusive ethos where children can thrive and achieve their personal best.

-- Personal, Social and Health Education (PSHE) is a central to the curriculum across the whole school.
-PSHE assists pupils to cope with the changes at puberty, introduces them to a wider world, manage transitions and enables them to make an active contribution to their communities.
-The concepts covered in PSHE include identity, managing feelings and emotions, relationships, change, resilience and being healthy, which includes physical, emotional and social well-being.
+- Personal, Social and Health Education (PSHE) and Relationships and Sex Education (RSE), is a central to the curriculum across the whole school.
+PSHE and RSE assists pupils to cope with the changes at puberty, introduces them to a wider world, manage transitions and enables them to make an active contribution to their communities.
+The concepts covered in PSHE and RSE include identity, managing feelings and emotions, relationships, change, resilience and being healthy, which includes physical, emotional and social well-being.

 - Woodstock Primary School offers Nurture Provision.
 Children who experience domestic violence, bereavement, anxiety and any other life experiences that may affect their emotional well-being are identified and supported by a fully trained ELSA (Emotional Literacy Support Assistant) teacher who will offer regular 1:1 or small group nurture support.
 The school supports the child in their specific needs, meaning the pupil is at the heart of the school focus and their learning is understood developmentally.